-To prevent sexual harassment-or at least minimize its likelihood-a company should adopt a formal anti-harassment policy describing prohibited conduct, asserting its objections to the behavior, and detailing penalties for violating the policy.
+To prevent sexual harassment-or at least minimize its likelihood-a company should adopt a formal anti-harassment policy describing prohibited conduct, asserting its objections to the behaviour, and detailing penalties for violating the policy.
 Employers also have an obligation to investigate harassment complaints.
 Failure to enforce anti-harassment policies can be very costly.
-In 1998, for example, Mitsubishi paid \$34 million to more than three hundred fifty female employees of its Normal, Illinois, plant to settle a sexual harassment case supported by the Equal Employment Opportunity Commission.
-The EEOC reprimanded the company for permitting an atmosphere of verbal and physical abuse against women, charging that female workers had been subjected to various forms of harassment, ranging from exposure to obscene graffiti and vulgar jokes to fondling and groping.
+At the end of 2017, 353 women had submitted and finalized sexual harassment, discrimination or intimidation claims against the RCMP with as many as another 650 expected to file.
+To settle these claims, the government of Canada has set aside \$100 million.

-Workforce Diversity
+Workforce Diversity | Inclusive Workplaces

 In addition to complying with equal employment opportunity laws, many companies make special efforts to recruit employees who are underrepresented in the workforce according to sex, race, or some other characteristic.
-In helping to build more diverse workforces, such initiatives contribute to competitive advantage for two reasons:
+In helping to build more inclusive workforces, such initiatives contribute to competitive advantage for two reasons:

-- 1) People from diverse backgrounds bring new talents and fresh perspectives to an organization, typically enhancing creativity in the development of new products. - 2) By more accurately reflecting the demographics of the marketplace, a diverse workforce improves a company's ability to serve an ethnically diverse population.
+- 1. People from diverse backgrounds bring new talents and fresh perspectives to an organization, typically enhancing creativity in the development of new products. - 2.
+By more accurately reflecting the demographics of the marketplace, a diverse workforce improves a company's ability to serve an ethnically diverse population.